 The European Parliamentary Research Service (EPRS) provides comprehensive research and analytical support to the Members of the European Parliament, its parliamentary committees and the European Parliament as a whole.
 The EPRS philosophy is to provide independent, objective and authoritative information.
 We aim to provide a comprehensive research and analysis capacity of the kind to be found in many parliamentary democracies worldwide.
 We always try to adapt our products to best meet the needs of the Members of the European Parliament.
 What suits their needs today, may be of low value for them tomorrow.
 Nevertheless, on this website you will come across certain standard products that have proved particularly valuable throughout the years.
 Each of them has a corresponding tag and treats a topic in a unique way.

 The EPRS was established on 1 November 2013, bringing together several analytical and support services for Members of the European Parliament and/or parliamentary committees.
-Today, the EPRS is organised in three Directorates:
+Today, the EPRS is organised in four Directorates:

 Members’ Research Service